Bench Press

 The landmine chest press offers more stability than other variations and can have a lower risk of injury.

-If you’re not sure if any of the above exercises are suitable for you, please consult your doctor before you start it.
-Need guidance on how to perform the exercise?
-Ask a personal trainer at your gym.
+If you’re not sure whether a work out is suitable for you, please consult your doctor before you start it.
+If you're unsure of how to perform any of the above exercises, please ask help from a PT at your gym.